hcbiophys/morphodynamics/README.md

 - Fig.3d&S1a:
 *python run_landscape_visualizations.py [compound] landscape*
-Note: can be viewed in interactive mode by uncommenting line 191, 'mlab.show()'; please note a window will appear for ~15s as the high resolution output is rendered, though this can be adjusted at the mlab.savefig line
+Note: can be viewed in interactive mode by uncommenting line 191, 'mlab.show()'; please note a window will appear for ~15s as the high resolution output is rendered, though this can be adjusted at the mlab.savefig line.

 - Fig.S2a-f:
 *python run_landscape_visualizations.py [compound] errors*

 - Fig. S1b&c:
 *python MSDs.py*
-Note: please note: fewer trajectories are used in this code than for the paper figure for memory considerations, though the results are near-identical
+Note: please note: fewer trajectories are used in this code than for the paper figure for memory considerations, though the results are near-identical.

 - To train the PINN from scratch:
 *python run_landscape_model.py [compound] train [number of hours to train for] [number of times to save weights during training]*